-2. The original decree might have been a temporary measure, while the second was established as a permanent halakha for generations to come.
-We find other examples of temporary decrees: the penalizing of the Levites in the times of Ezra (Yevamot 86b); the prohibition for the generation of Rabbi Yehuda Hanasi against accepting a stolen object returned by a thief (Rabbeinu Tam, Bava Kama 94b).
+2. the original decree might have been a temporary measure, while the second was established as a permanent halakha for generations to come.
+We find other examples of temporary decrees: the penalization of the Levites in the times of Ezra (Yevamot 86b); the prohibition for the generation of Rabbi Yehuda Hanasi against accepting a stolen object returned by a thief (Rabbeinu Tam, Bava Kama 94b).

 1. The simple reading of the mishna and gemara quoted above is that the decree was a reaction to the event in the time of the Hasmoneans and to the destruction of the Temple.
 There does not seem to be anything wrong with Greek wisdom per se; rather, decreeing against teaching it was a way of reacting to what happened – either by remembering the destruction or by refusing to identify with the culture connected with the tragedy.

 2. On the other hand, if Greek wisdom is value-neutral, why ban it because of one episode?
 The beraita's use of the image of the pig, identified with impurity, indicates that Greek wisdom is itself problematic.